thundergolfer/automated-github-organization-invites/README.md

 All you have to do is

 1. Click **Deploy to Heroku**
 2. Fill in the **Environment Variables** when prompted.
-These will be a *[Github Access Token](https://github.com/blog/1509-personal-api-tokens)*, which should have Organisation priviledges enabled, and a *Github Organisation name*, and a *background color*.
+These will be a *[Github Access Token](https://github.com/blog/1509-personal-api-tokens)*, which should have Organization privileges enabled, and a *GitHub Organization name*, and a *background color*.
 The choices are `{blue,green,grey,pink,red,white}`.
 If you don't enter one of those strings it defaults to 'white'.
+Lastly an optional *GitHub Organization team* can also be specified if you want your users to auto-join a default team.

 #### All Done!
 Just share the Heroku App's URL to people and they'll be able to get themselves an invite to your organisation.